You’ve been accepted, what next?

 To help you be successful, we require all incoming students to go through Go West Orientation.
 At orientation, you meet different departments on campus, as well as people from a huge variety of student organizations.
 You’ll even get the chance to register for your classes.

 Even with UWA’s great affordability, more than 88% of our students receive some type of financial aid.

 One of the most important steps you can take is to complete the FAFSA (Free Application for Federal Student Aid).
-Before you begin, gather your financial information, including all income and asset information, federal tax returns, etc. For the 2019 academic year, you will need your financial information from 2017.
-Priority deadline is May 1.
+Before you begin, gather your financial information, including all income and asset information, federal tax returns, etc. For the 2020 academic year, you will need your financial information from 2018.
+The priority deadline is May 1.

 You’ll also need the UWA school code: 001024

 UWA has a priority deadline of May 1 each year, so be sure to complete your application as quickly as possible.
 Check your UWA email account regularly for updates on your financial aid application.
 Your email account is your official mode of communication with the university.
 If we need additional information or documentation, we’ll send you an email request.